Quantum-coherent mixtures of causal relations: Supplementary Notes

+(As pointed out after supplementary equation~\ref{eq:classical choi}, the basis $\tilde{\ket{d}}$ that diagonalizes the Choi state is related to the basis $\ket{d}$ that diagonalizes the causal map by complex conjugation in the basis that defines the Choi isomorphism.
+In our case, $\ket{d}$ are eigenstates of $\sigma_y$, and the Choi isomorphism is defined by the eigenbasis of $\sigma_z$, hence $\tilde{\ket{d}}$ are also eigenstates of $\sigma_y$, albeit with the opposite eigenvalues.)

-Note that the output $B$ depends on whether $C$ and $D$ are correlated or anti-correlated, and therefore the causal structure cannot be described by a probabilistic mixture of purely cause-effect and purely common-cause mechanisms.
-Indeed, one can see that the causal map is effectively classical, taking the form of Eq.~\ref{eq:classical map}, and the classical conditional distribution $P(cb|d)$ has the same form as Eq.~\ref{eq:PPhysC} (up to an exchange of positive and negative correlations).
+Since the output $B$ depends on whether $C$ and $D$ are correlated or anti-correlated, the causal structure cannot be described by a probabilistic mixture of purely cause-effect and purely common-cause mechanisms.
+Indeed, one can see that the causal map is effectively classical, since it takes the form of supplementary equation~\ref{eq:classical map}, and the classical conditional distribution $P(cb|d)$ has the same form as supplementary equation~\ref{eq:PPhysC} (up to an exchange of positive and negative correlations).
 Since both pathways of the causal map are classical, we conclude that it belongs to \textsc{PhysC}.